flare-foundation/docs/docs/infra/validation/deploying.md

-# Deploying a Validation Node
+# Deploying a Validator Node

 ## Introduction